Canadian Rockies Facts

 The Rocky Mountains range in age from 70 to 80 million years.
 The Rocky Mountains formed when two tectonic plates collided, pushing up the earth's landmasses and forming great mountains.
 The Canadian Rocky Mountains are a geological wonder, formed over 80 million years ago.
 These majestic peaks offer visitors a glimpse into the Earth's ancient past.

-Jasper National Park, which is known for its ancient rock formations, such as the Maligne Canyon and Mount Edith Cavell is a popular tourist destination in the Canadian Rockies.
+Jasper National Park, which is known for its ancient rock formations, such as Maligne Canyon and Mount Edith Cavell, is a popular tourist destination in the Canadian Rockies.
 Visitors can take guided tours to learn about the geology of the park and see the ancient rock formations up close.

 The Rocky Mountains also have glaciers, cirques, waterfalls, hot springs, and alpine lakes.
 These mountain ranges, which span more than 3,000 miles and rise more than 14,000 feet above sea level, have always piqued the curiosity of travellers.